This data set has been originally published in:

 - IMPS: original variable imps79.
 This column is ignored as we use an ordinally scaled version of this variable.

-- IMPSo: ordinally version of imps79.
-It is the measurement (Y).
+- IMPSo: ordinally version of imps79, column-type OBSERVATION.

-- TxDrug indicates if there is a treatment or the placebo.
-This is a categorical covariate (CAT).
+- TxDrug indicates if there is a treatment or the placebo, column-type CATEGORICAL COVARIATE.

 One can see on the following figure the evolution of the IMPSo with respect to time on both treated patients and patients with placebo.